atienosonia/ersilia-OSI/README.md

 6. Install ersilia ( `pip install ersilia`)

 This project was run on Visual Studio Code, if you are using WSL Ubuntu you just have to install Visual Studio Code on your Windows operating system, then right on your Ubuntu terminal where you have activated conda ersilia environment run the command `code .` This should open visual studio code.
-Proceed to install Jupyer Notebook and Python Extension
+Proceed to install jupyer notebook and python extension

 ![alt text](figures/extpython.jpg)
 ![alt text](figures/jupyterext.jpg)